-I believe that you can get a great workout no matter where you are; that with the right mindset, every person can get an amazing workout even in any environment, and gym–or even without a gym.
+I believe that you can get a great workout no matter where you are.
+That with the right mindset, every person can get an amazing workout in any environment, and any gym—even without a gym.

-And, without tooting my own horn too much, I know that can get a train anyone, anywhere, and give them a great workout.
+And, without tooting my own horn too much, I know that I can train anyone, anywhere, and give them a great workout.
 This goes for everyone, including some of my Big Name clients.

 A good example is Gary Vaynerchuk, wine-expert turned social media expert turned angel investor and all around rock star in the tech world.

 When Gary and I first discussed working together, the decision to train was made immediately, confidently, and simply.
 That was the easy part.